thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ## Competitors Requiring Accommodations

 Competitors who require accommodations which prevent them from abiding by the WCA Regulations may request special accommodations via [Regulation 2s](https://www.worldcubeassociation.org/regulations/#2s).
 When the accommodation is related to a disability, provide accommodations relevant to the disability which do not allow for an advantage that undermines the inherent difficulty of the task.
-Many accommodations are already explicitly written into the regulations, so check those first before offering accommodations.
+Many accommodations are already explicitly written into the Regulations, so check those first before offering accommodations.
 Use reasonable discretion when approving accommodations not explicitly written.
 When providing accommodations, perform due diligence to reasonably but not invasively verify the disability.

 Examples of accommodations include: